How to Automate Supplier Invoices Without Losing Financial Control

 Today, a large part of the workflow can be automated:

-• Registration in the ERP or accounting system
+- Registration in the ERP or accounting system (especially useful when there is a CRM-ERP integration connecting sales and finance)

 Not every decision should be fully automated.
 But repetitive, rules-based work usually should.